ir-nlp-csui/kethu/README.md

 We revised and converted an Indonesian constituency treebank named [**idn-treebank** ](https://github.com/famrashel/idn-treebank) to the Penn Treebank format, a de-facto standard in creating the constituency treebank.
 The idn-treebank was built by Dinakaramani et al. in 2015 from Faculty of Computer Science, Universitas Indonesia.

-_Note: We named this PTB version of the original constituecy treebank **Kethu**.
+_Note: We named this PTB version of the idn-treebank **Kethu**.
 We borrowed the treebank name from  [a forest in Wonosobo](http://wiki-wisata.blogspot.com/2014/08/hutan-alas-kethu-wonogiri.html).
 Why a forest?
 Because the treebank contains parse trees, as the forest contains trees_ ;-)

 ## Kethu 2.0